younss6/odoo/README.md

 ## Security

-If you believe you have found a security issue, check our [Responsible Disclosure page](https://www.odoo.com/security-report) for details and get in touch with us via email.
+If you believe you have found a security issue, check our [Responsible Disclosure page](https://www.odoo.com/security-report) for details and get in touch with us via email..